 The condition of the man shot several times by a Las Vegas police officer last week has been upgraded to fair.

-Raymond James Duensing remained at University Medical Center on Sunday.
-A friend told the Review-Journal Saturday that Duensing was shot three times and had wounds to his back and arm.
+Raymond James Duensing remained at University Medical Center today.
+A friend told the Review-Journal on Saturday that Duensing was shot three times and had wounds to his back and arm.

 On Thursday, Duensing was pulled over by Gilbert during a routine traffic stop on Cheyenne Avenue, just west of Michael Way.
 Las Vegas police said a confrontation took place between Duensing and Gilbert.
 Duensing fled.